jrothrock/rapidsell/README.md

 ## Linting & Formatting
 For the app: `npm run verify`

-For the backend: `poetry run verify`
+For the backend: `poetry run task verify`

-## Building IOS app
+## Building iOS app
-To build/update the IOS app, run `npx cap sync`, then build in Xcode.
+To build/update the iOS app, run `npx cap sync`, then build in Xcode.

 ## Deploying
 Frontend: `npm run deploy`